 As long as this attitude prevails in medicine, the adoption of a true ‘wellness model’ of healthcare in our society would seem much less likely.
 Fortunately there are many GPs and academics who are now becoming open to the use of nutrients in diet, nutritional supplements and dietary modification as viable options and even alternatives to pharmacological interventions.

 Certainly there will always be a degree of ambivalence, stubbornness, even hostility from the biomedical diehards and the academic power brokers, but eventually the system will change to be in accord with the robust published evidence.
 As you will see in this book, there is a rational and scientific evidence base to reinforce the use of nutrition including supplements, herbs and spices in the management of every patient with every disease, including physical and mental illnesses and trauma.
 Research in the field of nutritional medicine is growing at a phenomenal rate, and now that the human genome has been unraveled, the science supporting it is more impressive than ever.
-Serious, considered, moderate and continuing long-term reform is needed at every level of all health care systems, including the World Health Organisation; governments, policy makers, universities, medical schools, post- graduate colleges and the professions.
+Serious, considered, moderate and continuing long-term reform is needed at every level of all health care systems, including the World Health Organization; governments, policy makers, universities, medical schools, post- graduate colleges and the professions.
 Resistance to change will be high as it always has been to evolution, change and competing advances.
 This is not caused by ignorance or prejudice but the irrational fear of loss.
 Loss of power, of income, of self-worth and position in society.
 To achieve sustainability, our current disease oriented health system requires gentle, persuasive, firm and strategic reform.
 Failure to reform is not an option; as this excellent informative book delightfully illustrates.

-You can find all her books in amazon.com and amazon.in and many other amazon platforms as e-book as well as printed format (paper back).
+My books could be purchased from amazon.com and amazon.in and many other amazon platforms as e-book as well as printed format (paper back).